Dhghomon/easy_rust/README.md

 }
 ```

 If you run this, it will be different every time.
-Sometimes it will print, and sometimes it won't print.
+Sometimes it will print, and sometimes it won't print (this depends on your computer speed too).
 That is because sometimes `main()` finishes before the thread finishes.
 And when `main()` finishes, the program is over.
 This is easier to see in a `for` loop:

 ```rust
 fn main() {